 When wearing a mask, for the most part, only the eyes are visible.
 Our eyes are said to be the windows to the soul, yet they hide so much.
 I would argue that many of our 'windows' are tainted or foggy.
 We can't see looking out, and no one can see looking in.
 These eyes of ours are more focused on conducting trial by fire, followed by judgement with applause (Translation: if looks could kill) than trying to see what's good in others.

 Growing up, I remember hearing adults repeat the line, "a liar is a thief, and a thief is a murder."
 As a kid hearing this, you can imagine all I pictured was eternal damnation.
-These words where what they referred to as 'putting the fear of God in us.'
-But as an adult, I can find the perfect application of this phrase into real-life situations.
+These words were what they referred to as 'putting the fear of God in us.'
+But as an adult, I can find the perfect application of this phrase in to real-life situations.
 When you lie (even if by omission), you have just swindled someone out of the opportunity to decide if they want to let you pass 'hello.'
 This not only renders you guilty of stealing (someone's time) by not being forthcoming, but it also makes you a murderer as you have prevented them from 'living' with a right to make an informed decision.

 No, you may not have held a gun to someone's head, but had you said upfront 'I'm allergic to monogamy," they may have opted out.
 Hence, in the closing arguments of a breakup, someone is citing the infamous line, "I don't even know who you are!"
 I can't speak for you, but to me, this screams, "Hands up, it's a stick-up!"
 What that person (or you for that matter) just did is hijacked someone's vehicle (the power to control the outcome of their situation).